emvaized/kde-snap-assist/README.md

 Assist can be shown by dragging a window to the screen edge, as well as via default keyboard shortcuts (Super + arrows).

 You can select the window with mouse, as well as with arrow keys + Enter.
 To dismiss the assist, you can hit Escape key, press the close button or click anywhere on the empty area.
-Script also supports quater and triple tiling now: you can switch layouts with the Tab key or using the button in corner.
+Script also supports quarter and triple tiling now: you can switch layouts with the Tab key or using the button in corner.

 Few notes:
 - To apply new settings, you may need to re-enable the script or restart KWin